Varying-Vagrant-Vagrants/VVV/README.md

 * Take advantage of VVV's [auto site configuration](https://github.com/varying-vagrant-vagrants/vvv/wiki/Auto-site-Setup) to provision additional instances of WordPress in `www/`.
 * Use the `www/wordpress-develop` directory to participate in [WordPress core](http://core.trac.wordpress.org) development.

+VVV's `config`, `database`, `log` and `www` directories are shared with the virtualized server.

+These shared directories allow you to work, for example, in `vagrant-local/www/wordpress-default` in your local file system and have those changes immediately reflected in the virtualized server's file system and http://local.wordpress.dev/.
+Likewise, if you `vagrant ssh` and make modifications to the files in `/svr/www/`, you'll immediately see those changes in your local file system.

 #### VVV as a Scaffold

 Entirely different server configurations can be created by modifying the files included with VVV and through the use of additional [Auto Site Setup](https://github.com/varying-vagrant-vagrants/vvv/wiki/Auto-site-Setup) provisioning scripts.
 Check this project out and use it as a base to learn about server provisioning or change everything to make it your own.

-#### Shared Filesystem

-One of great strengths of VVV's Vagrant powered solution is the local filesystem being shared with the virtualized server.
-VVV's `config`, `database`, `log` and `www` directories are shared with the virtualized server.
-This allows you to work, for example, in `vagrant-local/www/wordpress-default` in your local file system and have those changes immediately reflected in the virtualized server's file system and http://local.wordpress.dev/.
-Likewise, if you `vagrant ssh` and make modifications to the files in `/svr/www/`, you'll immediately see those changes in your local file system.

 ### The First Vagrant Up